jpark10/jpark10.github.io/final_data_project.md

 <p><b> <font size="4" color="red"> California’s Suicide Rates </font> </b></p>

-California, a state that currently has more than 38 million residents is ranked number 1 in total number of deaths by suicide.
-However, when all the states are ranked by the rate at which these deaths occur, California shifts towards the bottom half of the list with Alaska, Wyoming and Montana taking over the top three spots.
+California, a state that currently has more than 38 million residents, is ranked number 1 in total number of deaths by suicide.
+However, when all of the states are ranked by the rate at which these deaths occur, California shifts towards the bottom half of the list with Alaska, Wyoming and Montana taking over the top three spots.

 The mathematical equation that organizations use to compute the rate is the number of suicides by group divided by the population of each state multiplied by 100,000.